Why Your PPC Ad Quality Score Matters & How to Improve It

 For example, maybe the PPC persona you’re building a journey for is a small business owner who needs funding but doesn’t have great credit.
 They’re going to use the search term “business loan no credit” to try to find out what their options are.
 So, you’ll include that keyword in your campaign, then draft ad copy around it.
 You only get 30 characters for a Google Ad heading, so you might start with “Business Loan; No Credit Req’d” as your heading.
 Then, your landing page will have an H1 heading: “Qualify for a Business Loan – No Credit Needed.”

 Carrying the keyword through helps reinforce that your business solves the person’s problem.
 It also increases the likelihood of a click on the ad, boosts relevance, and helps improve the landing page experience.
+For a structured approach to improving ad relevance, explore our PPC Audit Guide.

 Prune or Regroup Your Keywords